-As I’ve contemplated writing a book I find myself thinking similar thoughts as Moroni when he wrote: “the Gentiles will mock at these things, because of our weakness in writing” (Ether 12:23).
+Moroni wrote: “the Gentiles will mock at these things, because of our weakness in writing” (Ether 12:23).
 I am aware of my weakness in writing.
-Nevertheless, I am persuaded by an undeniable desire to testify of the necessity of “repentance and remission of sins through faith on the Lord Jesus Christ” (3 Nephi 7:16).
+Nevertheless, I am persuaded by an undeniable desire to testify of the necessity of “repentance and remission of sins through faith on the Lord Jesus Christ” (3 Nephi 7:16) to do what I can to increase faith.

 I think it is safe to say the Lord provides sacred experiences to confirm and increase the faith of his followers.
 Alma and the four sons of Mosiah testified of their sacred experiences to open the hearts of those they taught.
 Sacred experiences need to be shared in meekness always remembering, “that which cometh from above is sacred, and must be spoken with care, and by constraint of the Spirit…” (D&C 63:64).

-With that in mind, I have written an account of some of the sacred experiences I’ve been given.
-I do so with the hope that those who read this book will be motivated to seek to know the Savior in greater measure.
+With that in mind, I have written some of the sacred experiences I’ve been given.
+I do so with the hope that those who read them will be motivated to seek to know the Savior in greater measure.
 The scriptures invite those who have entered into the baptism covenant to “come unto Christ…and partake of his salvation, and the power of his redemption…” (Omni 1:26).
 I know by my own experience that this invitation is genuine and is available to the least among us as well as the greatest.

 It’s About the Savior